molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_1.md

     take blood pressure medication?
   - For diabetics who experienced MI, what is their mean age, BMI, and glucose level?
-  - How many overweight smokers are in each education category?
+  - How many obese smokers are in each education category?
 Do you notice a trend?
-  - Now look at the total number of people in each education category alongside the percentage who are overweight smokers.
+  - Now look at the total number of people in each education category alongside the percentage who are obese smokers.
 Is there a trend now?

 -----